nishavp/react-basic/README.md

 - npm install -D parcel (if new project)

 If repo clone from github
 - npm install (as all details are mentioned in package-lock.json)

+To build app
+- npx parcel index.html